 One of the best habits for both of those listed above is to meditate.
 Meditation is actually very simple, although over time it has become mystified.
 If you teach your children the art of consciously breathing while remaining still, it will have many distinct benefits.
 For one, they will develop the ability to keep stress at bay from an early age.
 This will make many aspects of life much easier to manage and will reduce the likelihood of mental or physical illness developing down the road.
 They will also, more often than not, turn out to be much happier and more able children.
 If there is one thing you should teach your children how to do, it is meditation.

 Finally, something that has many proven benefits is the simple act of expressing gratitude.
-It has been shown that stopping acknowledge what we are thankful for leads to a happier outlook on life with less stress.
-As such, it is something which your children are likely to benefit from tremendously.
+It has been shown that stopping acknowledges what we are thankful for leads to a happier outlook on life with less stress.
+As such, it is something that your children are likely to benefit from tremendously.
 If you can get them into the habit of expressing gratitude from an early age, it is likely to have a positive effect in the long run.
 Check out these creative ideas for children to express gratitude all year long.